The Best 5th Wheel for Full-Time Living

 Photo: Grand Design

 It’s a perfect selection if you’re new to full-time trailer living.
-This fifth wheel offers a number of essential and luxury features and it boasts a relatively affordable price tag, especially if this is your full-time home.
+This fifth wheel offers several essential and luxury features and there are a whopping 18 floorplans to choose from – although some are available from dealerships only.

 Photo: Northwood

-Our third choice for the best 5th wheel for full-time living is the Northwood Arctic Fox because it’s arguably the most insulated choice for camping in colder climates.
+Our third choice for the best 5th wheel for full-time living is the Northwood Arctic Fox Fox Mountain because it’s arguably the most insulated choice for camping in colder climates.

-As its name suggests, the Arctic Fox is one of the best choices for full-time 5th wheelers that encounter freezing temperatures during the winter months.
+As its name suggests, the Arctic Fox is one of the best choices for full-time 5th wheelers encountering freezing temperatures during the winter months.
+But it’s also more compact, lightweight, and affordable for first-timers.

 Choosing a 5th wheel with a solar panel installation can help you save a significant amount on your annual energy bill and can also increase the amount of time you can spend outside of traditional RV parks and campgrounds.